Posted on Leave a comment

 How do you know when your body is in Ketosis?

 However, Ketosis is a normal metabolic state marked by higher-than-normal levels of ketones (or ketone bodies) in the blood.
-Therefore the best way to know that you are in Ketosis is using a ketone meter measuring device which provides an exact biomarker of your level of ketosis.
+Therefore the best way to know that you are in Ketosis is to use a ketone meter measuring device which provides an exact biomarker of your level of ketosis.

 How long does it take for the body to go into ketosis?